Eating Out Around Barnet

 For a proper night out, the big guns include Odos Mediterranean Kitchen which opened in late 2019.
 The standouts here are superlative grilled fish (pictured below) and a broad selection of vividly flavoured starters and sides like the miso aubergine.

 For other tasty take-aways Ozzi’s Burrito Shack on the High Street (pictured below), Souvlike It, From China and Curry Leaf Indian take-away.
-Indian restaurants include long-standing Shapla and Meyhek restaurants near the Church and down the hill The Curry Centre near the Everyman Cinema where you’ll also find Pumpkin Rice Jerk Grill and Fresh Fry for first-class fish and chips (eat-in or take-away).
-The area also boasts a couple of decent Japanese options: Yokoso Japan (eat-in also) next to The Mitre and Sushi Sashimi also down the hill near the cinema.
+Indian restaurants include long-standing Shapla and Meyhek restaurants near the Church and down the hill The Curry Centre near the Everyman Cinema where you’ll also find Fresh Fry for first-class fish and chips (eat-in or take-away).
+The area also boasts the very decent: Yokoso Japan (eat-in also) next to The Mitre.

 Just out of town on St Albans Road The Green Dragon has very good Sunday roasts, excellent steaks, burgers and other things cooked on their smart charcoal-fuelled Josper grill.
 There’s a pretty beer garden overlooking the fields.